EgleRim/Deep_learning/README.md

 - In Colab, checkpoints are saved to `Google Drive/MyDrive/segmentation_checkpoints/` and persist across runtime disconnects
 - Locally, images are downloaded to the FiftyOne default directory (configurable in Cell 1)
-- The `WeightedRandomSampler` oversamples Bird-containing images most aggressively (weight 4.0–8.0), reflecting Bird's status as the rarest foreground class by pixel count (~3.4% of training pixels)
-- Noise/background images (all-zero masks) are assigned a low sampler weight (0.2) to prevent the model from over-predicting background
 - The model input is always resized to **256×256** — predictions are upsampled back to original resolution for overlay visualisation
 - Training supports **resumption**: re-running Cell 9 will pick up from the last saved epoch if `latest_checkpoint.pt` exists